 You can limit your exposure to liability by managing access to web content based on a site’s reputation.
 To allow granular control of filtering, the service organizes URLs into a hierarchy of categories.
 There are six predefined classes, which are then each divided into predefined super-categories, and then further into predefined categories.
 The six predefined classes are:

 You can limit access at the super-category level or drill down further into categories, depending on the needs of your organization.
 In addition to the predefined categories, you can create custom categories.
-Custom categories can be based on URLs or on keywords within the URLs or page content.
+Custom categories can be based on URLs and keywords.
+With URLs you can block specific websites and with keywords you can block websites based on any words that may appear in a URL.
+For example, if you wish all websites with the term "gambling" appearing anywhere in the URL, creating a category with a custom keyword will allow you to do so.
 You can also add custom URLs and keywords to a predefined URL category.

 The URL filtering policy consists of rules that you define.
 When you add a rule, you specify criteria, which includes URL categories, users, groups, departments, locations, and time intervals.
 See the recommended policy for URL filtering.

-Note that by default, the Cloud App Control policy takes precedence over the URL filtering policy.
+By default, the Cloud App Control policy takes precedence over the URL filtering policy.
 The service will apply the Cloud App Control policy to a web transaction before applying the URL Filtering policy.
-To change this setting and have the service apply the URL Filtering policy before the Cloud App Control policy, go to Advanced Settings and disable Allow Cascading to URL Filtering.
+To change this setting and have the service apply the URL Filtering policy even if it has already applied a Cloud App Control policy, go to Advanced Settings and enable Allow Cascading to URL Filtering.

 For information on the order in which the service enforces all policies, including this policy, see How does the Zscaler service enforce policies?

 You can create rules that block or caution users and associate them with specific EUNs.
 For example, your organization has two networks and they each have a Web server that hosts an EUN.
 You can create two different rules that redirect users to the appropriate EUN.